Divisions - Biology Student Travel Awards

 - Student’s mentor must be a CUR member, or the student’s home institution must be a CUR institutional member

 - The electronic application form must be completed by a nominating faculty mentor.

-- Reimbursement of travel expenses (up to $250) will require copies of receipts and confirmation of student's attendance/presentation at the meeting.
+- Travel grants of $250 will be issued to each student and will require confirmation of student's attendance/presentation at the meeting.